Vaccines: Common concerns

 Can vaccines cause infections?

-Most vaccines contain inactivated vaccines.
+Most vaccines contain inactivated viruses.
 They have no living germs in them, so they can’t cause infections.
 Live vaccines (mumps, rubella, chickenpox, rotavirus and the nasal flu vaccine) contain weakened forms of the germs.
 These do not cause disease in healthy people although a few children will have a very mild rash and fever with MMR, MMRV or varicella vaccine.

 Live vaccines may cause disease in people with conditions that prevent their immune system from working.
 These people should not be given these vaccines.